 Much like politicians, it’s easy to presume that insurance companies are up to mischief.
 However, if you play fair, the insurers will too.
 Most insurers will do their best to pay out a claim.
 Think about it: if they never paid out, no one would buy their policies.

-A question I often get asked is if you can cash-in your Life Insurance policy if you outlive it.
-You can, though only with particular policies to manage this aspect such as Royal London’s ‘Life Changes’ Option.
+I often get asked if you can cash in your Life Insurance policy if you outlive it.
+You can, with Royal London’s ‘Life Changes’ Option.

 This is a specific policy where, after 15 years, you can

 a) stop paying your premium and receive a lower payout when you die, or

 b) cancel your plan and get cashback.

 However, the policy is much more expensive, and the amount you get back depends.
 I go through it all here in this article about getting cash back on Life Insurance.